Uttara Kannada: Partition movement

 The movement faces significant internal challenges from regional fragmentation and complex political dynamics.
 The core demand is driven by a distinct cultural and economic divide, as Sirsi is the recognized cultural, linguistic, and economic capital of Uttara Kannada's Malenadu areas, with its dominance in the Business activities strengthening its case for economic viability as a separate district.
 However, notable opposition comes from Haliyal, Joida, and Dandeli taluks.
 Despite their geographical location in the Western Ghats region, these areas are culturally inclined towards Karwar and, critically, are logistically and economically tied to the Hubballi-Dharwad city.
-This proximity gives instant access to advanced healthcare, education, and major markets at Hubli Dharwad for Haliyal, Dandeli, Joida residnts, making the proposed Sirsi-centered district an unappealing administrative shift for them.
+This proximity gives instant access to advanced healthcare, education, and major markets at Hubli Dharwad for Haliyal, Dandeli, Joida residents, making the proposed Sirsi-centered district an unappealing administrative shift for them.
 Crucially, the political resistance is spearheaded by figures like R.V.
 Deshpande, the long term incumbent MLA for Haliyal, who has historically opposed the division of Uttara Kannada.

-while Sirsi-Siddapur MLA are strong supporter for the new district, the MLA for the Yellapur constituency, Shivaram Hebbar, has maintained a cautious neutrality.
-His neutral stance is becoming increasingly difficult to sustain, as his constituency inclueds Mundgod Taluk, the Manchikeri hobli of Yellapur taluk, and the Banavasi hobli of Sirsi taluk which are strong supporters of Sirsi District, the substantial electoral influence of this places of Yellapur Assembly constituency compel the Yellapur MLA to address the demand.
+While Sirsi-Siddapur MLA are strong supporters for the new district, the MLA for the Yellapur constituency, Shivaram Hebbar, has maintained a cautious neutrality.
+His neutral stance is becoming increasingly difficult to sustain, as his constituency includes Mundgod Taluk, the Manchikeri hobli of Yellapur taluk, and the Banavasi hobli of Sirsi taluk which are strong supporters of Sirsi District, the substantial electoral influence of this places of Yellapur Assembly constituency compel the Yellapur MLA to address the demand.